Code-Institute-Submissions/content-karma/README.md

   ### Acknowledgements

-  - My mentor for their advise, encouragement and support throughout this project.
+  - My mentor for their advice, encouragement and support throughout this project.
   - The Code Institute Slack community.